GaijinEntertainment/daScript/doc/source/reference/language/expressions.rst

     exp := value '?.' key

-If value is not null exists, return deref of field 'key' for struct, else return null.
+If value is not null exists, return dereference of the field 'key' for struct, otherwise returns null.

 ::